Cursor vs Windsurf (2026): AI IDE Showdown, Agent Mode vs Speed

 Cursor Agent Mode

-Cursor's Agent mode is the most autonomous coding experience available.
-Open Composer (Cmd/Ctrl + I), toggle to Agent, describe what you want.
-Agent:
+Cursor's Agent is the most autonomous stock coding loop on the market.
+Open Composer (Cmd/Ctrl + I), switch to Agent, describe the change.
+The agent:

 - Creates new files and edits existing ones

-- Runs terminal commands to verify its work
+- Runs terminal commands to verify its own work

-- Supports up to 8 parallel agents in isolated git worktrees
+- Can run up to 8 parallel agents in isolated git worktrees

-Background Agents take this further — they run async in cloud sandboxes on separate branches.
-Start one, switch to another task, come back when it's done.
-Bugbot reviews your PRs and auto-fixes issues.
+Background Agents take this further.
+They run async in cloud sandboxes on separate branches.
+Kick one off, switch tasks, come back when it's done.
+Bugbot reviews pull requests and proposes fixes inline.

 Windsurf Cascade